 This standard, which applies to "new construction" and "substantial improvements" in Coastal High Hazard Areas is not applicable to this proposal.
 "New construction" for floodplain management purposes is defined in TCLUO 3.510(4) to mean "structures for which the start of construction commenced on or after the effective date of a floodplain management regulation adopted by a community and includes any subsequent improvements to such structures."
 "Substantial improvement" is defined in TCLUO 3.510(4) to mean "[a]ny reconstruction, rehabilitation, addition or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the start of construction of the improvement."
 These terms refer only to "structures" which, in turn, are defined in TCLUO 3.510(4) as "a walled and roofed building, a modular or temporary building, or a gas or liquid storage tank that is principally above ground."
-The proposed beachfront protective structure is not a "structure" for purposes of the Flood Hazard Overlay provisions; it is not a walled or roofed building, a modular or temporary building, or a gas of liquid storage tank.
-Accordingly, these standards are not applicable to this proposal.
+The proposed beachfront protective structure is not a "structure" for purposes of the Flood Hazard Overlay provisions; it is not a walled or roofed building, a modular or temporary building, a walled or structure is not a structure is not a applicable to this proposal.